rooterMe/2025_BANANA/README.md

 > with: Woohyun Park, Gyumin Kim

-**Woohyun Park, Kangmin Ra, Gyumin Kim.
-"Prediction of Banana Freshness Using an Encoder-Decoder LSTM Model with Explainable AI**
-KIISE KCC 2025 Proceedings
+Woohyun Park, Kangmin Ra, Gyumin Kim. **"Prediction of Banana Freshness Using an Encoder-Decoder LSTM Model with Explainable AI**.
+KIISE KCC 2025 Proceedings.
+2025.7

 This project predicts a banana’s entire freshness trajectory from only the first 10–30% of an image sequence captured hourly in varied environments.
 We propose a variable-length Encoder–Decoder LSTM that supports early-partial inference.